rotki/rotki/docs/api.rst

    :resjson int ssf_graph_multiplier: A multiplier to the snapshot saving frequency for zero amount graphs.
 Originally 0 by default.
 If set it denotes the multiplier of the snapshot saving frequency at which to insert 0 save balances for a graph between two saved values.
    :resjson string cost_basis_method: Defines which method to use during the cost basis calculation.
 Currently supported: fifo, lifo.
    :resjson string address_name_priority: Defines the priority to search for address names.
 From first to last location in this array, the first name found will be displayed.
+   :resjson bool infer_zero_timed_balances: A boolean denoting whether to infer zero timed balances for assets that have no balance at a specific time.
+This is useful for showing zero balance periods in graphs.

    :statuscode 200: Querying of settings was successful
    :statuscode 409: There is no logged in user